cs-ed/impacts-mleabshier/README.md

 Students will be able to identify and name positive and negative impacts of computing in society including harm/health and inclusivity.

-Students will create a rubric with which their own class' designs will be assessed.
+Students will critique their own work and the work of others in light of the above topics.

-Students will compare and contrast classmates proposals in light of the class rubric, and will reflect on their own designs to make them both inclusive and a positive impact in the world.
+Students will create projects that adhere to positive world impacts.

 ### Learning Activities